Klantarena: 5 Things We’ve Learned from Our Customers

 René de Jong

-1. Challenging review exercises
+1. Challenging Refresher Exercises

-2. Incident or crisis?
+2. Incident or Crisis?

-From day one, CrisisSuite has placed a strong emphasis on crisis management.
+From day one, CrisisSuite has placed CrisisSuite strong emphasis on crisis management.
 However, the Incident Registration module—which we developed in collaboration with our clients—has broadened our scope.
 As a result, the platform is now used not only by the crisis management team but also by operational centers, control rooms, and reception desks, for example.
 Because incidents and crises can be managed within the same platform, we are bringing these organizational units closer together.
 We discussed how a minor incident can have a greater impact than initially anticipated.
 Where does an incident end and a crisis begin?
 And how can our software better support this transition?
 We will certainly be focusing on this in the coming year.

-It was good to hear that our customers view CrisisSuite as a mature application.
+It was good to hear that our customers CrisisSuite as a mature application.
 Over the years, we have not only developed useful features for more effective crisis management, but also to simplify application management and save time.
 We received suggestions for further improving application management.
 For example, we discussed the onboarding process for new users, even more import and export options, and integration with other applications.
-This last point in particular can save application administrators a tremendous amount of work.
-For instance, it is already possible to link CrisisSuite to an HRM application to synchronize employee contact information.
+This last point, in particular, can save application administrators a tremendous amount of work.
+For instance, it is already possible to CrisisSuite to an HRM application to synchronize employee contact information.
 We remain focused on this, so that our customers have to perform as little duplicate work as possible and thus save time.

 Read more.